Pirates for Thanksgiving In Quarantine Aboard A Destroyer

 “Commandeering the Gods to commit mass genocide” – Indeed, here Davy Jones led a campaign that resulted in a brainwashed, mind-controlled GWL to use the power of the loa to commandeer the gods for the purposes of a partial genocide, which directly resulted in mass attempted suicide.
 But then GWL intervened and didn’t even let the victims get what they wanted, refusing them (the Patagonia with Mycron and Robinson aboard) “assisted suicide” until finally Davy Jones had his fortune and reigned supreme.
 Yikes….

-I didn’t play perfectly, but I still feel this game deserves to be in my Master Strategist post.
+I didn’t play perfectly, but I still feel this game deserves to be in my best games post.
 Despite my gaffes, some solid accomplishments for just one game. 🙂

 Wreck the Baochuan: Check